john-pachec0/Monitor/SETUP_SECRETS.md

    ```

 4. **Configure Xcode project** (one-time setup):
-   - Open `Untwist.xcodeproj` in Xcode
+   - Open `Monitor.xcodeproj` in Xcode
-   - Select the Untwist project in the navigator
+   - Select the Monitor project in the navigator
-   - Select the "Untwist" target
+   - Select the "Monitor" target
    - Go to "Build Settings" tab
    - Search for "Info.plist Values"
    - Click the "+" button under "Info.plist Values"